 Advocacy and campaigning

-We use all of these experiences and research to raise the profile of WASH in regional and global development spaces – such as the World Health Assembly and COP26 – and advocate for policy change, sector reform and improved financing for WASH.
+We use all of these experiences and research to raise the profile of WASH in regional and global development spaces – such as the World Health Assembly and Conference of the Parties (COP) – and advocate for policy change, sector reform and improved financing for WASH.

 Learning and adaptation